mikeireland/dcs/commander/README.md

 }
 ```

-Now, all you need is to compile the source file and run the executable with for instance the
+Now, all you need is to compile the source file including the library flag -lcommander, including
+the lib directory of this repository in the -L flag and run the executable with for instance the
 `commander::Server`:

 ```cpp